nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permissions to owner and group owner, and read permissions to other users
+adds execution permission to owner, group owner, and other users